-Evacuteer.org annually recruits, trains, and manages over 500 evacuation volunteers (Evacuteers) who assist with New Orleans' public evacuation option called City-Assisted Evacuation (CAE).
+Evacuteer.org annually recruits, trains, and manages evacuation volunteers (Evacuteers) who assist with New Orleans' public evacuation option, called City-Assisted Evacuation (CAE).
 We serve to prepare and register evacuees, ensuring their ability to evacuate safely and with dignity.

 In 2009 we developed a school-based youth outreach program called EvacuKids.
-This six-week curriculum targets low-income youth from ages 8 to 11 with emergency preparedness and evacuation resources, coastal science, and the tools necessary to build resiliency and develop agency through a trauma-based lens.
+Through a series of lessons and hands-on activities, we target low-income youth from ages 8 to 11 with emergency preparedness and evacuation resources, coastal science, and the tools necessary to build resiliency and develop agency through a trauma-based lens.

 Immediately after the Southeast Louisiana flood events of August 2016, we deployed volunteers to assist with disaster response tasks including debris clean-up, home gutting, and case management.
-Following the tornadoes that struck New Orleans East this February, we served as the Louisiana Voluntary Organizations Active in Disaster (LA-VOAD) liaison for the New Orleans region.
+Following the tornadoes that struck New Orleans East in February 2017, we served as the Louisiana Voluntary Organizations Active in Disaster (LA-VOAD) liaison for the New Orleans region.
 We also deployed volunteers to serve at the emergency food distribution point in Joe Brown Park.